Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - Possible fix for some timed races (e.g. Catacombs or Reverse Catacombs) where the Mastodon messages were reporting the player losing over 9000% health.
 - Fixed installer failing with Documents path issues
 - The key for the cabinet in the Mission 2 Free Clinic is now adjusted more reliably and should now work properly in Vanilla?
 Madder!.
-- Two new bingo goals for interacting with Joe Greene in Mission 2 and Mission 4.
 - The description for the Energy Shield augmentation now mentions that it works against explosive damage as well.
 This is vanilla behavior, so just makes the description more accurate to its functionality.
 - Fix the carcass in the collapsed Canal Road tunnel (under Canals) so that it doesn't lose the aug upgrade can when the biocell he is also holding gets removed by DXRReduceItems.
 - Killing Anna Navarre without using her killswitch will now fail the bingo goal to kill her with her killswitch.